Melissa Stark

-Melissa Stark is an American television personality and sportscaster, best known as the current sideline reporter for NBC Sunday Night Football and the former sideline reporter for Monday Night Football.
+Melissa Zoey Stark (born November 11, 1973) is an American television personality and sportscaster, best known as the current sideline reporter for NBC Sunday Night Football and the former sideline reporter for Monday Night Football.

-Currently a reporter for the NFL Network, she is in her fifth season as host of NFL 360.
+Formerly a reporter for the NFL Network, she spent five seasons as host of NFL 360.
 She previously worked with NBC, primarily at its MSNBC subsidiary and as a correspondent for NBC's The Today Show.
 In the summer of 2008, she anchored MSNBC's coverage of the 2008 Beijing Olympics.
 Prior to NBC, she was a reporter for ESPN.

 Stark has been described as a "trailblazer" who paved the way for women in sportscasting, which had fewer women broadcasters at the beginning of her career.

-Biography

-Early life and career
+Early life and education

-Stark is the daughter of Walter Stark, an eye surgeon at the Wilmer Eye Clinic at the Johns Hopkins Hospital in Baltimore, Maryland.
-Growing up in Baltimore, her interest in sports began during her childhood, when she attended Baltimore Colts games with her father, who treated players for eye injuries.
+Stark was born in Baltimore, Maryland, the daughter of Walter Stark, an eye surgeon at the Wilmer Eye Clinic at the Johns Hopkins Hospital in Baltimore.
+Her interest in sports began during her childhood in Baltimore, when she attended Baltimore Colts games with her father, who treated players for eye injuries.
 She graduated from the Roland Park Country School, a women's prep school in Baltimore, where she was class valedictorian.

-Stark graduated magna cum laude from the University of Virginia with a degree in Foreign Affairs and Spanish.
-She was also a member of the Kappa Alpha Theta sorority.
+Stark graduated magna cum laude from the University of Virginia with a degree in foreign affairs and Spanish.
+She was a member of the Kappa Alpha Theta sorority.

+Career

 In 1991, she became a news intern on the assignment desk at WMAR-TV in Baltimore.
 Stark was a news intern for the CBS Evening News with Dan Rather in 1993 and 1994 where she wrote scripts and assembled background information on investigative pieces for health correspondent Bob Arnot.

-Prior to joining ESPN, from 1994–95, Stark was a production assistant and reporter with Virginia Sports Marketing in Charlottesville for the University of Virginia's Coach's TV Show, with George Welsh and Jeff Jones.
+From 1994 to 1995, Stark was a production assistant and reporter with Virginia Sports Marketing in Charlottesville for the University of Virginia's Coach's TV Show, with George Welsh and Jeff Jones.
 The series aired in all major markets in Virginia.

 ESPN

 Stark joined ESPN in 1996 as the host of the weekly program Scholastic Sports America, where she traveled across the United States covering high school and college sports focusing on human interest and issue-related stories.

-From 1996–2003, Stark reported for ESPN's SportsCenter, where she served as a regular contributor to Sunday NFL Countdown and the Emmy Award-winning show, Outside the Lines.
+From 1996 to 2003, Stark reported for ESPN's SportsCenter, where she served as a regular contributor to Sunday NFL Countdown and the Emmy Award-winning show, Outside the Lines.
 Stark was also the SportsCenter on-site host for the NBA Finals and World Series, and covered national stories including Major League Baseball, National Hockey League, golf, and NCAA basketball for the network.